 - evidence from at least one country of proof of either appearances, performances, publications or exhibitions recognised in this field, or evidence of international distribution and audiences for the applicant’s individual work, or as a group member or contributor.

 The applicant must provide the documents required by their endorsing body, together with their application, directly to the Home Office.
-However, digital technology applicants must instead upload the necessary supporting documentation via the Tech Nation application form.
+However, digital technology applicants must instead upload the necessary supporting documentation via the Tech Nation application form, under the application process that runs until 31 March 2023.

 What if I already have Tier 1 (Exceptional Talent) endorsement?